 A practical example of Teradata Cancel Rollback

-Suppose the SQL statement below is executed on the DWHPRO.NUSI_TEST table, which contains 100 million rows:
+Assuming the execution of the following SQL statement on the DWHPRO.NUSI_TEST table, with a total of 100 million rows:

 UPDATE DWHPRO.NUSI_TEST SET COL2 = 1 WHERE COL2 <= 80